EnterTheVoid-x86/sush/README.md

 Q&A:

 Q:Can I use this as my main shell?
 A: Yes you can.
 Q:Does this support bash commands?
-A: Sadly not.
-This shell is NON-POSIX.
+A: Only if the script/command starts with #!/bin/bash.